RussellGN/talent-verify/backend/README.md

 9. GET /employees

-   -  expects 'query' and optional 'is_date' search parameters used to filter the employees retrieved (JSON)
+   -  expects an auth token in request headers (JSON)
-   -  returns a list of zero or more employees matching the query criteria (JSON)
+   -  returns a list of zero or more employees belonging to an employer (JSON)
-   -  returns an error message if the query object is of incorrect shape (JSON)
+   -  returns an error message if unsuccessfull (JSON)

 10. POST /employees/reassign

       -  expects the id of the employee to reassign and employer id (if any) to reassign employee to, along with an auth token in request headers(JSON)
       -  returns a success message if successfull (JSON)
       -  returns an error message if unsuccessfull (JSON)

+11. GET /talent?query=(query),is_date=(is_date)

+      -  expects 'query' and optional 'is_date' search parameters used to filter the employees retrieved (JSON)
+      -  returns a list of zero or more employees matching the query criteria (JSON)

+12. GET /talent/(ID)

+      -  returns details of talent with given ID if found (JSON)
+      -  returns an error message if talent not found (JSON)

 <strong>IMPORTANT NOTE: All excel, csv and txt file uploads are processed to JSON on the frontend.
 Data sent to the backend is only in the form of JSON<strong>